staceytay/cryptopals/README.md

 I did have to iterate on the solution a number of times, especially tweaking the acceptable ascii characters in the if-condition, in order to maximize the number of columns decrypted.

+### Set 3 Challenge 20

+The solution to this is quite similar to the previous solution, except that instead of requiring _all_ the characters in `plaintext_column` to be mostly letters of the alphabet and certain accepted symbols, we simply choose the byte that'll result in the the most number of letters when XOR-ed.